jgosmann/adventures/content/posts/190126-simetsberg/index.md

 {{< rimg src="0009.jpg">}}

-On our way down we discover some more nice views that we missed on the way due to the thick cloud cover.
+On our way down we discover some more nice views that we missed on the way up due to the thick cloud cover.

 {{< rimg src="0010.jpg" caption="An odd snow formation.
-Presumambly it is a small tree fully covered in snow.">}}
+Presumably, it is a small tree fully covered in snow.">}}

 {{< rimg src="0011.jpg">}}